OmenApps/cookiecutter-django-package/docs/guide.md

-The {{ CDP }} is a general-purpose template for Django packages, released under the [MIT license] and hosted on [GitHub][Cookiecutter Django Package].
+The {{ CDP }} is a general-purpose template for Django packages, released under the [MIT license] and hosted on [GitHub][cookiecutter django package].

 The main objective of this project template is to enable current best practices through modern Python and Django tooling.
 Our goals are to:

 - focus on simplicity,